Our School App Stay connected on the go...

 The Christian Union

 Trinity School has four Christian Unions.
 Year 7, Year 8, Years 9 &10 and Years 11 to 13.
-Each meets weekly at lunchtime and is led by members of the chaplaincy team and Christian members of staff.
+Each meets weekly at lunchtime and is led by members of the Chaplaincy team, Christian members of staff and youth ministers from our local church partners.
 Throughout the Covid pandemic, each of the Christian unions operated within year group bubbles which enabled us to keep encouraging our students in faith during this challenging time.

 What can students expect from the Christian Union?
 A chance to meet together, pray together, have fun and learn about journeying with Jesus through His word and prayer.